 She then made “Now I am yours” (1992) which has been exhibited internationally.
 This film is centred on the writings of the mystic St. Teresa of Avila.
 Visually it features Bernini’s The Ecstasy of Saint Teresa in Rome, mixed with footage on S8, VHS, 35mm and Hi 8 formats where these parts all come together in one whole in a highly performative drama of ecstasy.
 During the 90s she collaborated with singers Shelley Hirsch, Sainkho Namtchylak commissioning original vocal compositions and including published songs by Diamanda Galas in “Now I am yours” (1992).
 She combined non verbal vocals and spoken word in the soundtracks to these films.
 These two films and The Silence is Baroque (1997) are published in the DVD Rupture/Rapture/Jouissance – The Religious Trilogy published by LUX (2028).

-Her recent works include I’m Dying (Yoko Ono), Religion & Art Live (2023).
-Killing What’s Inside of You (2021), Let it Roll (2021), Ghost of Love (2021), When the Music’s Over (2021) which are live and performance to camera.
+Her recent performances are I’m Dying (Yoko Ono), Religion & Art Live (2023).
+Killing What’s Inside of You (2021), Let it Roll (2021), Ghost of Love (2021), When the Music’s Over (2021) which are live and recorded to camera.
 They address the female gaze and the concept of ‘feminine’ jouissance as an ecstatic experience of enjoyment for the private self.
-She has made short videos Nocturn (2020), Sweet Child (2021) bringing rock covers and songs into her creative art practice.
+The short videos Nocturn (2020), Sweet Child (2021) bring rock covers and songs into her creative art practice.
 Since 2020 she has collaborated with musicians James Creed, Gagarin, Donna Matthews.
 She sung the songs of Nico for the soundtrack to her film Solitude (2022).
 She is developing a Hildegard of Bingen project based on the composer and mystic.
+She has released an album of spoken word and vocals from biblical sources I looked at the earth, and it was formless and empty TESTAMENT which is dark and apocalyptic in tone.

 Singing is a communication of profound emotion and an embodied practice of exaltation.
 Thus, she considers the voice and the performance of singing as an embodied performance of jouissance which in psychoanalysis touches the Real beyond the Symbolic and also captures impulses bordering on ecstatic experience.
-The woman singer in “I Die of Sadness Crying For You” is presented as a Tragedienne, a larger than life figure with privileged access to the expression of profound emotion such as sorrow as well as performing a live creative act of surplus production.
+The woman singer in “I Die of Sadness Crying For You” is presented as a larger than life figure with privileged access to the expression of profound emotion such as sorrow as well as performing a live creative act of surplus production.
 Her current projects explore singing in these terms as itself as a ‘feminine’ production and in relation to film as a practice of self-inscription into her own films.
-Also in performances of Nietzsche’s avant-garde artist as a model of self-rejuvenation, self-transmutation, self-transfiguration of self and audience and in which the artist is in a kind of habitual intoxication.
+Nietzsche proposes the avant-garde artist as a model of self-rejuvenation, self-transmutation, self-transfiguration of self and audience and in which the artist is in a kind of habitual intoxication.

-She has completed a diptych of two feature-length films based on two different forms – opera and avant-garde Gothic rock through two iconic singers Maria Callas (1923-1977) and Nico (Christa Paffgen) (1938-1988).
-She is interested in the contralto and operatic voice through their associations with darkness and with transcendence.
+She has completed a diptych of two feature-length films based on opera and avant-garde Gothic rock through two iconic singers Maria Callas (1923-1977) and Nico (Christa Paffgen) (1938-1988) and the contralto and operatic voice and their associations with darkness and with transcendence.

-Her feature-length film Solitude (2022) is comprised of an assembly from four underground-experimental films which feature the singer Nico and newly filmed and composed sound by GAGARIN including the recital of Romantic poetry.
-Part two of this project MARIA is a feature-length experimental film on the opera singer Maria Callas is an icon and the artist’s power to transform them anew.
+Her feature-length film Solitude (2022) is composed of an assembly from four underground-experimental films which feature the singer Nico and newly filmed and composed sound by GAGARIN (Graham Dowdall) including the recital of Romantic poetry.
+MARIA is a feature-length experimental film on the opera singer Maria Callas as an icon and women.
+The film uses experimental film techniques to transfigure Maria Callas in a series of panels which are like the Iconostasis of the Orthodox Church.

 Her films are in the collection of the British Film Institute National Film Archive.
 Visionary Landscapes is an illustrated monograph published by Black Dog Publishing (2005).